jamesray1/trinkler.software/landing.md

 Our purpose is to build tools for a catallactic society.
 A catallactic society is a society built upon the foundations of the theory of catallactics.
 Where catallactics is the theory of the market economy; i.e. of exhange prices and ratios.

-With the advent of blockchain technology and an open-source financal system, we believe that our society is largely shaped by the principles of a new type of evolving market system: one that is based on the principles of _catallactics._
+With the advent of blockchain technology and an open-source financial system, we believe that our society is largely shaped by the principles of a new type of evolving market system: one that is based on the principles of _catallactics._

 Therewith we have also experienced an increased dependency in our market economy upon a new form of _interpersonal exchange_ that is based on cryptographic principles and p2p networks.
 Without these exchanges, there is no liquidity, and therefore there are no prices or ratios either.